Tourist cities in Belgium

 Leuven, university town

-Another medieval city, hosting since 1425 a catholic university which meanwhile has become one of the oldest in Europe.
+Another medieval city, hosting since 1425 a catholic university which meanwhile has become one of the oldest in Europe, but also one of the most innovative.

 Ghent, historic and authentic